-- 4.1 The Athlete must carry a driving whip of traditional style.
-The lash, which may be tied to the stick, must be capable of release, and must be long enough to reach all the Horses. - 4.2 An Athlete must start the competition with a whip in hand or incur 5 penalty points. - 4.3 If an Athlete drops or puts down his whip, when in the arena, or if it is not held in the hand, he will incur 5 penalty points. - 4.4 The whip, if dropped, need not be replaced and the Athlete may finish without a whip.
+- 4.1 The Athlete must carry a driving whip. - 4.2 An Athlete must start the competition with a whip in hand or incur 5 penalty points. - 4.3 If an Athlete drops or puts down his whip, when in the arena, or if it is not held in the hand, he will incur 5 penalty points. - 4.4 The whip, if dropped, need not be replaced and the Athlete may finish without a whip.
 However the Groom may hand the Athlete a spare whip and without any further penalty. - 4.5 Para Driving Athletes from nominated profiles may compete with the whip held/used by groom, but must have this noted on the Masterlist following classification evaluation.
 At ADS Competitions, the Para Athlete will be required to have the applicable dispensation.
 (See Article 1.8)